CISC4080/DP_Knapsack_lab/README.md

  ```
   $ ./lab3.exe < input1.txt  //Run the program, redirect standard input to file input1.txt
  ```

+In the command above, we use [Input/Output Redirection](https://www.tutorialspoint.com/unix/unix-io-redirections.htm).
+For Windows system user, if you haven't install a Linux Subsystem, you can use [Powershell's GetContent command and pipeline](https://lazyadmin.nl/powershell/get-content/#:~:text=The%20Get%2DContent%20cmdlet%20can,line%20in%20your%20PowerShell%20script.)

 For example,  input1.txt contains the following:
 ```